-NORFOLK HOUSE BUILDER WINS TWO ‘PRIDE IN THE JOB’ AWARDS
+NORFOLK HOUSE BUILDER WINS TWO ‘PRIDE IN THE JOB’ AWARDS FOR SECOND YEAR RUNNING

 Mr Pinner, from Castle Acre, joined Abel Homes in 2001 as an apprentice carpenter, working his way up to become a site manager in 2011.
-This is the second time he has won a Pride in the Job Award.
+This is the third time he has won a Pride in the Job Award.
 He is currently site manager at the firm’s Walnut Tree Fields site in Mattishall.

 The Pride in the Job Award is given following a ‘Michelin Guide’ style inspection by a NHBC inspector, who assess site managers against 38 strict criteria, including workmanship, excellent leadership skills, technical expertise, the ability to turn the designer’s intentions into reality, good health & safety standards and a commitment to raising standards.

-Abel Homes chairman Tony Abel said, “Very few Pride in the Job Awards go to smaller house builders, so to win two is a reflection of the effort we put into keeping very high standards at all of our new home developments.”
+Abel Homes chairman Tony Abel said, “Very few Pride in the Job Awards go to smaller house builders, so to win two is a reflection of the effort we put into keeping very high standards at all of our new home developments.

-The pair will receive their awards at a ceremony in Leicester in November.
+The pair will receive their awards at a ceremony in Leicester in September.

 More details about the NHBC Pride in the Job Awards can be found at http://www.nhbc.co.uk/AwardsandEvents/Pride-in-the-job.
 More details about Abel Homes can be found at www.abelhomes.co.uk.